Mount Review (Preliminary)

 • Wi-Fi capable (with optional dongle)

-• Similarity to the Orion Atlas EQ-G mount
+• Similarity to my aged Orion Atlas EQ-G mount

-Note that the Wi-Fi adapter is optional and that the USB port of a smartphone/tablet must support OTG.
+Note that the Wi-Fi adapter is optional and that the USB port of a smartphone/tablet must support OTG for wired control.
 Either the hand control or Wi-Fi can operate the mount but not simultaneously as both the hand control and the external Wi-Fi adapter share the same RJ-45 input port on the mount's main panel.
 A sister model, the EQ6R-W mount bundles the external Wi-Fi adapter, but in turn not the hand control.
 Else both mounts are identical.
-Bluetooth is not provided as basically expendable because of short range and connection reliability.
+Bluetooth is not provided as basically expendable because of short range and poor connection reliability.

-The mount is compatible with ASCOM, Luminos, Sky Safari, StarSeek, Stellarium, SkyTrack, etc. The author operates the mount via its USB port without the SynScan app, instead with a laptop PC running SharpCap 4.1 Pro, GS-Server and Stellarium (a matter of taste and habit).
-Here, the hand control and WiFi adapter are not in the loop, but can rescue an imaging session when unable to bring along or fire up a laptop (the Murphy countermeasure).
+The mount is compatible with ASCOM, Luminos, Sky Safari, StarSeek, Stellarium, SkyTrack, etc. The author operates the mount via its USB port or Wi-Fi with a laptop PC running SharpCap 4.1 Pro, GS-Server and Stellarium (a matter of taste and habit).
+Here, the hand control is not in the loop, but can rescue an imaging session when unable to bring along or fire up a laptop (plan B).
+The latest verson of SharpCap 4.1 includes a fully fledged and automated (including plate-solving) GoTo database eliminating need for planetarium software, such as Stellarium.

-When using the SynScan app instead of GS Server/EQMOD be sure to download and install Sky-Watcher's ASCOM driver for the SynScan App if you use planetarium or capture software in which to choose from.
+When using the SynScan app instead of GS Server/EQMOD be sure to download and install Sky-Watcher's ASCOM driver for the SynScan App if you use planetarium or capture software in which to choose "SynScan" from.
 In any case, your controlling PC needs the ASCOM platform.
 This is the astronomy core engine comparable with a PC operating system.
 Vendors of ASCOM-compatible software usually supply proprietary driver software which seemlessly interface with ASCOM.
+Note that you can connect the mount via Wi-Fi when using the SynScan app (optional dongle) as mount driver (in place of EQMOD or GS-Server).

 USB Cable Connection